 Reflection: ensure that the reflection part of the competency form is informed by the activities described, and your development as a result.

-Supporting information: for each piece of supporting information, make clear what it is being used to demonstrate, and what role you took in creating it.
-For example, a leaflet setting out an acquisitions policy might be used to demonstrate your skills in communicating a well-established policy, or it might be used to demonstrate a policy which you developed and negotiated acceptance of.
+Supporting information: this validates or substantiates the content used in each competency form.
+So make clear what each piece of information it is being used to demonstrate, and what role you took in creating it.
+For example, an extract or document setting out a policy might be used by you to demonstrate your skills in communicating a well-established policy to colleagues or service users, or it might be used to demonstrate a policy which you developed and negotiated acceptance of.

 Read the guidance and blog posts: make sure you have read and understood the programme guidance before you enrol onto your chosen programme.
 Check this blog regularly, as each assessment round provides our assessors with new insights and feedback to offer candidates.